-- Bake for 15-18 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake for 5 minutes at 425 degrees.
+Lower oven temperature to 350 degrees and bake for about 15 more minutes, or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes in pans before removing to wire racks to cool completely.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 14 Serving Size: 1